Towards Ontology-driven development with derived data, process, object, and message models.

 Associations

 As aforementioned, the PowerDesigner CDM Association gives true prominence to OWL Object Properties.
-The association resolves many-to-many relationships and allows more than two entities to participate in the relationship.
+The Association resolves many-to-many relationships and allows more than two entities to participate.

 Update for PowerDesigner CDM users: As of 2021/Q1, the Full Commercial Model has all Object Properties transformed into Associative Entities.
-Customers on other modeling tools and even PowerDesigner users prefer the LDM.
+Customers of other modeling tools, as well as PowerDesigner users, prefer the LDM.
 Even those on PowerDesigner CDM with Merise notation found two symbols distracting.
-Hence we no longer use Associations.
+Hence, we no longer use Associations.

 Associative Entities